duluca/angular-unit-test-helper/README.md

 ## Breaking Changes

-- `createComponentMock` has been removed, in favor of `ng-mocks`.
+- `createComponentMock` has been removed in favor of `ng-mocks`.
 See below for more info.
-- `jasmine` is deprecated.
-As of v16.5 the tool will switch to `jest`.
+- `jasmine` has been removed in favor of `jest`.

+### Jest Migration

+- See this transition guide: https://engineering.leanix.net/blog/replace-jasmine-with-jest/#search-and-replacements-examples
+- Import `createSpyObj` from `angular-unit-test-helper` (pass through from `jest-createspyobj`)
+- Rename `jasmine.SpyObj` to `jest.Mock` or `jest.Mocked<T>`.
+Note that in the latter case, you'll need to provide class type.
+- Replace `and.returnValue` with `mockReturnValue`

 ## Goal